Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Operations and Pipelines

 \subsection{Dimension Reduction (DR)}

-Section~\ref{sec:results:dimensionReduction} involves experiments that reduce the dimension of word embedding, where we simply {\it remove} the final $D - d$ dimensions of the word embeddings to form the new word embeddings $E^{'}_{d} \in R^{(|V|, d)}$ ($d < D$), and pad each embedding vector with zero on the fly.
+Section~\ref{sec:results:dimensionReduction} involves experiments that reduce the dimension of word embeddings, where we simply {\it remove} the final $D - d$ dimensions of the word embeddings to form the new word embeddings $E^{'}_{d} \in R^{(|V|, d)}$ ($d < D$), and pad each embedding vector with zeros on the fly.
 Note that the positional and token-type embeddings are not affected by this operation.
-While there are alternative options to reduce the word embeddings parameters, we adopt DR for its simplicity and to minimize the change in model architecture.
-Due to its great modifications to the word embedding, this operation is always followed by continual pretraining (Section~\ref{sec:method:contPt}).
+While there are alternative options to reduce the word embedding parameters, we adopt DR for its simplicity and to minimize changes in model architecture.
+Due to its great modifications to the word embeddings, this operation is always followed by continual pretraining (Section~\ref{sec:method:contPt}).